home-assistant/home-assistant.io/source/_components/lcn.markdown

 LCN Modules within the _same_ segment can be grouped by their group id (5..254) or 3 (= target all groups.)

 The LCN integration allows the connection to more than one hardware coupler.
-In this case it has to be specified which hardware coupler should be used for addressing the specified module.
+In this case, it has to be specified which hardware coupler should be used for addressing the specified module.

 Whenever the address of a module or a group has to be specified, it can be addressed using one of the following syntaxes: